lexoliu/ibdp-ee/Benchmark/README.md

 ## Health Checks and Modes

 The harness checks the `/echo` endpoint for readiness, matching the k6 scripts.
-During `normal` mode the suite repeats each test three times and uses the last attempt's artifacts.
+During `normal` mode the suite repeats each test twice and uses the last attempt's artifacts.
 In `debug` mode only a single short run is executed.

 ## Logs